 Winnebago County assistance programs.

 Find how to get financial help, and where to apply for assistance, in Winnebago County.
 In a crisis, low to moderate income families can receive cash grants or free items.
-The money can help pay for heating bills or rent, free food or clothes are given from pantries, there is transportation provided as well as other support services.
+The money can help pay for heating bills or rent, free food or clothes (including school supplies) are given from pantries, there is transportation provided as well as other support services.
 Find charitable assistance programs, funds from churches, and government aid in the county.

 Find ways to get help with bills, job training, and free legal aid

 Two organizations that offer local residents aid include ADVOCAP, Inc., which provides low income and other struggling people with resources, job training, and grants for bills.
 Another organization is the Winnebago free legal assistance program, which can provide foreclosure counseling and other free advice to families in the area.
 Learn more about each organization below.

 - Job Training and Tutoring : Adults can receive job skills, computer skills, and free one-to-one tutoring.
 This is for people who are unemployed, and for adults who need help with reading and basic skills.
 Participants in the program will be matched with trained community volunteer tutors and other experts.
 Another benefit is that childcare services will be provided while parents attend classes or workshops.
 Other key benefits include: